Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 \subsection{Validity of Rashba and Dresselhaus models}

+The validity of effective low-energy SIA and BIA SOC models can be examined from electronic structure calculations, using first-principles, ${\bm k\cdot \bm p}$ method, or a tight-biding model.
+Another contribution to Rashba-like spin splitting, $H_L =-\bf{p}\cdot \bf{E}$, arises in systems with localized orbital momentum, $\bf{L}$~\cite{Park2011:PRL,Park2012:PRB}, where $\bf{E}$ is the electric field and the electric dipole moment, $\bf{p} \propto \bf{L} \times \bf{k}$, is produced by the asymmetric charge distribution.
+Rashba SOC strength is renormalized by the orbital contribution, while local symmetry breaking can induce local orbital Rashba spin splitting even in centrosymmetric systems~\cite{Lee2020:npj2DMA}.

-The validity of effective low-energy SIA and BIA SOC models, such as Rashba and Dresselhaus, can be examined from more complete electronic structure calculations, using first-principles, ${\bm k\cdot \bm p}$ method, or a tight-biding model.
-Going beyond Rashba and Dresselhaus model might be necessary for interfacial SOC in junctions which contains interface-induced symmetry reduction in the individual bulk constituents.
-This is exemplified in an Fe/GaAs junction, shown in Figs.~\ref{fig:ISOC}(a) and (b), where the cubic and $T_d$ symmetries of bulk Fe and GaAs, respectively, are reduced to $C_{2v}$ in the heterostructure~\cite{Fabian2007:APS,Zutic2019:MT}.
+Going beyond Rashba and Dresselhaus model might be necessary for interfacial SOC in junctions with interface-induced symmetry reduction in the individual bulk constituents and for multiorbital configurations \cite{mercaldo_prapp_20}.
+This is exemplified in an Fe/GaAs junction, where the cubic and $T_d$ symmetries of bulk Fe and GaAs, respectively, are reduced to $C_{2v}$ ~\cite{Fabian2007:APS,Zutic2019:MT}.

-Since the interfacial SOC is present only in the vicinity of the interface, its effects can be controlled electrically by gate voltage or an applied external bias capable of pushing the carriers wave function into or away from the interface.
-Interfacial SOC can also be controlled magnetically, as it strongly depends on the the orientation of {\bf M} in the Fe layer, as illustrated from the first-principles calculation in Figs.~\ref{fig:ISOC}(c) and (d)~\cite{Gmitra2013:PRL}.
-The bias-dependence of the SOC can be inferred from the transport anisotropy in Figs.~\ref{fig:ISOC}(f) and (g).
+Since the interfacial SOC is present only near the interface, its effects can be controlled electrically via a gate voltage or an applied external bias capable of pushing the carrier wave function into or away from the interface.
+Interfacial SOC can also be controlled magnetically, as it strongly depends on the the orientation of {\bf M} in the Fe layer, as illustrated from the first-principles calculation in Figs.~\ref{fig:ISOC}(b) and (c)~\cite{Gmitra2013:PRL}.
+The bias-dependence of the SOC can be inferred from the transport anisotropy in Figs.~\ref{fig:ISOC}(d) and (e).

-While the resulting interfacial SOC for Fe/GaAs junction corresponds neither to Rashba, nor Dresselhaus models, its existence can be probed through tunneling anisotropic magnetoresistance (TAMR).
-Such TAMR gives the dependence of the tunneling current in a tunnel junction with only \emph{one} magnetic electrode on the spatial orientation of $\mathbf{M}$~\cite{Gould2004:PRL}.
-For an in-plane rotation of $\mathbf{M}$ depicted in Fig.~\ref{fig:ISOC}(e), we can define TAMR as the normalized resistance difference,
+While the resulting interfacial SOC for Fe/GaAs junction corresponds neither to Rashba, nor Dresselhaus models, its existence can be probed through tunneling anisotropic magnetoresistance (TAMR), which gives the dependence of the tunneling current in a junction with only \emph{one} magnetic electrode on the orientation of $\mathbf{M}$~\cite{Gould2004:PRL}.
+For an IP rotation of $\mathbf{M}$ in Fig.~\ref{fig:ISOC}(a), we can define TAMR as the normalized resistance difference,